Mem2019/Mem2019.github.io/about.md

 ## Who am I

-I am a PhD Student at Indiana University Bloomington working on computer security, advised by Professor [XiaoFeng Wang](https://homes.luddy.indiana.edu/xw7/).
+I am a Security Engineer at Microsoft Offensive Research & Security Engineering.
+Prior to that, I was a PhD Student working on computer security, advised by Professor [XiaoFeng Wang](https://wangxiaofeng7.github.io/).
 My research interests involve system security, vulnerability discovery, static analysis, symbolic execution, fuzzing, automatic exploit generation, AI for security, and so on.
 Besides, I also play CTF with [r3kapig](https://r3kapig.com/).

 ## Publications